Kushan-Sankalpa/Real_Time_Ticketing_System/README.md

 ---

 Thank you for using the **Real-Time Event Ticketing System**!
-We hope it serves your event management needs effectively.
+I hope it serves your event management needs effectively.